-Taring means storing of a tare value and that the instrument switches over to display of net weight.
+Taring means storing of a tare value and that the G4 instrument switches over to display of net weight.
 The net weight being the gross weight minus the tare value.
 In the instrument two tare values can be stored, Auto tare and Preset tare.

-'Auto' tare value is the actual gross weight, stored as tare value when the taring is performed (see section 'Operating Display).
+'Auto' tare value is the actual gross weight, stored as tare value when the TARE key is pressed.

 'Preset' tare is a tare value that can be entered only if the instrument is set to use Preset tare.
 The value of Preset tares, for any of the 'configured' scales, can be entered in sub menu 'Preset tare' under the instrument Main menu.
-Preset tare for the selected (shown) scale can be set in the sub menu 'Pre.tare' reached by as explained in section 'Operating display'.
+Preset tare for the selected (shown) scale can be set in sub menu 'Preset tare' reached with button F3 / 'P. Tare' directly on the operations menu.

 'Preset tare' can also be entered from a master unit by serial communication.
 Calibration parameter 'Tare corr.mode' defines the use of 'Auto', 'Preset', or the sum 'Auto+preset' by taring.

 Auto Only 'Auto tare' is used.
-'Preset tare' value can not be entered or edited.
+'Preset tare' value cannot be entered or edited.